isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Unfortunately, `std::async` is not perfect.
-For example, it doesn't use a thread pool, which means that it may fail due to resource exhaustion, rather than queueing up your tasks to be executed later.
+For example, it doesn't use a thread pool, which means that it may fail due to resource exhaustion, rather than queuing up your tasks to be executed later.
 However, even if you cannot use `std::async`, you should prefer to write your own `future`-returning factory function, rather than using raw promises.